Kitware/nrtk/docs/nrtk_how_to_topics.rst

 - **Demonstrating Lens Flare Perturbations**

-Simulate lens flare effects and asses the impact on model interpretation.
+Simulate a lens flare effect on an image and analyze its average and worst case effects on model precision.
 `View notebook <examples/maite/nrtk_lens_flare_demo.html>`__.

 - **Demonstrating Resolution and Noise Transformations**